clydemcqueen/orb_slam3_ros/README.md

 ## Prerequisites

-Requires Ubuntu 22.04 and ROS2 Humble.
+Requires Ubuntu 24.04 and ROS2 Jazzy.

-ORB_SLAM3 and Pangolin v0.6 are included as git submodules, so you do not need to install them.
+ORB_SLAM3 is included as a git submodule, so you do not need to install it.

 ## Install